 Mirabergon – This drug treats OAB (overactive bladder) by relaxing the bladder and increasing capacity.
 Though it is well tolerated by some, others have reported joint pain, dizziness, diarrhea, headache, fatigue and dry mouth.

 Anticholinergics – This class of drugs is useful for urge incontinence.
 It works by calming an overactive bladder.
 Side effects include drowsiness, constipation, dry eyes and dry mouth.
 A Kaiser Permanente article titled, What if I’m taking an anticholinergic medication? addresses concerns from patients and doctors about the possible link between medications with strong anticholinergic side effects and the risk for developing dementia, pneumonia or Alzheimer’s disease.
 Study researchers advise those concerned about the possible link to use the lowest dose for the shortest time.
 This advice applies to all users concerned about risks and side effects of incontinence medications.
-Consider employing additional strategies, such as:

-- Bladder training – Designed to reduce leaks and urgency, bladder training helps you gradually increase the amount of time you can hold urine between when it is empty and when you have to void.
+Designed to reduce leaks and urgency, bladder training helps you gradually increase the amount of time you can hold urine between when it is empty and when you have to void.
 To practice bladder training:

 - Urinate as soon as you get up in the morning